Leviticus 15:31-33

 God’s people must guard against impurity to preserve the holiness of His dwelling among them.

-32 This is the law of him who has a discharge, and of him who has an emission of semen, so that he is unclean by it;
+32 This is the law of him who has a discharge, of the man who has an emission of semen whereby he is unclean,

 God’s people must guard against impurity to preserve the holiness of His dwelling among them.